 - Google Calendar – Google is the master of creating apps that can sync across the web and multiple devices.
 You can also use the Google calendar to send you reminders and set alarms.

-- Wunderlist – This is a free app that has usable to-do lists that are easy enough for kids to create.
+- Todoist – This is a free app that has usable to-do lists that are easy enough for kids to create.

 How to Keep Kids Organized